WeCanCodeIT/java-bootcamp-resources/data-access/h2/persistent-storage/README.md

-# Using persistent storage (vs embedded) for H2 data access
+# Configuring H2 to Use a Persistent Database

 So far, we've been using a temporary embedded in-memory database that disappears once our app shuts down.
 We can still run H2 as embedded (as opposed to installing a standalone server) but use a persistent datastore.
 To do so, we need to specify a *JDBC URL*.